 The effects of COVID-19 have taken many employees out of the workplace and into a home office setting.
 With an almost instant remote working situation, employees were forced to bring home computer screens, docking stations, laptops, desk top computers, client files and anything else they needed in order to do their jobs.

 Then came the increased use of remote teleconference applications and a whole new set of questions:

 We broke down key considerations for a remote workforce that you might not be thinking about.

 Of the numerous effects of COVID-19 on organizations, fraud should be a key consideration.
 The Association of Certified Fraud Examiners (ACFE) reports that 75% of all business are victims of fraud-related crimes on a regular basis.
 In fact, the average business loses 5% of its annual revenue to fraud.
 With the average embezzlement taking 14 to 24 months to be uncovered, proper internal controls become increasingly important.
 This is especially true as many organizations scramble to contain costs and move forward into the next normal.

 The Importance of Internal Controls in Fraud Prevention

 When change is caused by disruption, processes become flawed.
 Business plans have to be put together quickly, but that also means details can fall through the cracks.

-In the business world, these “details” may be internal controls.
-When internal controls are not adhered to, opportunities exist for employees to manipulate the process for their own gain.
-The tone at the top is one of the most important internal controls.
-This “tone at the top” must be set in stone with no tolerance for non-compliance.
+As in any journey, proper internal controls begin with the “Tone at the Top” with no tolerance for non-compliance.
 This accountability must take place regardless of if your employees are working remote or located in a physical office.